nunuf/cli-colored-logo/README.md

 <br/>

 ##### TEXT
-Any text of your choice
+Any text of your choice, preferably wrapped in double quotes
 <br/><br/>
 ##### COLOR
 Can have one of the following options (case-insensitive):<br/>